Master of Clinical Rehabilitation Counseling

-- We are located in the heart of Dallas/Ft.
-Worth metropolitan area, the fourth largest metropolitan area in the United States, and a thriving center for healthcare, business, and the arts.
+- We are located in the heart of Dallas/Fort Worth metropolitan area, the fourth largest metropolitan area in the United States, and a thriving center for health care, business, and the arts.

 - We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: William P. Clements Jr. University Hospital, Zale Lipshy University Hospital, and Parkland Health & Hospital System.

 As a rehabilitation counselor, you’ll help people build on their strengths and achieve new life goals.
 Prepare yourself for this rewarding career with an exceptional educational experience at UT Southwestern.

 Clinical Rehabilitation Counseling is a specialized type of counseling.
 In addition to training on core counseling competencies (e.g., Person-Centered Therapy, Cognitive Behavioral Therapy, Motivational Interviewing), clinical rehabilitation counselors acquire additional training on the skills necessary to assist persons with physical, developmental, cognitive, and emotional disabilities in achieving personal, vocational, and independent-living goals in the most integrated setting possible through the application of the counseling process.